Crowfield, Suffolk: 17th century

 As you walk along the track towards the church you may notice what appears to be a moat to your left.
 This is exactly what it is.
 The moat enclosed the first manor house of the manor of Crowfield-cum-Bocking.
 However, by 1673 the Lord of the Manor had relocated himself to Bocking Hall, which lies about half a mile south west of the church, and renamed it Crowfield Hall.
 The first hall was reduced to the status of a farmhouse and eventually it was demolished.
 An archaeological excavation on the island in 2008, revealed ‘building foundations, together with 12th to 14th-century pottery with a few sherds (historic or prehistoric fragments of pottery) perhaps slightly earlier and later.’

-For a number of years during the 1670s and 1680s a bitter and protracted dispute was kept up between the inhabitants of Crowfield and the Vicar and parish officers of Coddenham, concerning the provision to be made for services at All Saints', the chapel of ease in Crowfield.
+During the 1670s and 1680s a bitter and protracted dispute was kept up between the inhabitants of Crowfield and the Vicar and parish officers of Coddenham, concerning the provision to be made for services at All Saints', the chapel of ease in Crowfield.
 For some years the people of the Crowfield attended Coddenham church.
 But when the Bishop of Norwich, Anthony Sparrow, conducted his visitation in 1676, he ordered the inhabitants of Crowfield to repair the chapel and provide it with suitable ornaments.
 They were unwilling to carry out the work without an undertaking from William Smith, the Vicar of Coddenham and Sir Nicholas Bacon the Patron that services would once again be performed there.
 The undertaking was given and accordingly, sixty pounds was spent on restoring and equipping the chapel.
 On 16 September 1678 the inhabitants petitioned the Bishop to order the resumption of services.
 This wasn't the end of the matter though and the acrimonious discord continued for a decade.

 18th century

 Little is known about the history of All Saints at this time.
 The introduction to the Diaries of John Longe, Vicar of Coddenham 1797–1833, contains the words, "The more isolated hamlet of Crowfield had a reputation of being backward and lawless", but gives no reason why it had earned this reputation.
 The second Crowfield Hall was rebuilt in 1728 but less than one hundred years later in 1819 it too was demolished.